A blog about cycling...especially the long distance stuff

 • Here is the GPX (note I doubled back briefly)

-Thursday 31 March 2022
+Thursday, 31 March 2022

 The Highlander - a 6 Day Cycle of Tasmania - Summary

-I am back at home now from an amazing ride in stunning Tasmani, the route of which I called "The Highlander" for reasons which should be obvious!
+I am back at home now from an amazing ride in stunning Tasmania, the route of which I called "The Highlander" for reasons which should be obvious!
 I am sharing a summary this latest adventure for anyone else planning something similar.

 I did film parts of this ride and will edit a video shortly....